CNIC-Proteomics/iSanXoT/INSTALL.md

 ![Installer window](docs/images/installation/win_figure1.png "Installer window")

 Then, you can choose the folder in which to install iSanXoT.

 Important!!
-For the moment, we recommend to installation "Only for me".
+For the moment, we recommend to installation 'Only for me'.

 ![Choose Install Location](docs/images/installation/win_figure2.png "Choose Install Location")